Writing Great Website Content

 - Links or buttons that connect to other places on the website or externally

-- Green = Content updated
+- Purple = Content updated

 Use two screens - one for content doc, one for wireframes